ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 const privKey: string = `${PrivateKeyPrefix}${DefaultLocalGenesisPrivateKey}`;
 ```

-and replace this with a [private key that you control](https://github.com/ava-labs/avalanchejs/blob/master/examples/platformvm/createKeypair.ts).
+and replace this with a private key that you control.
+You can use [this code to generate a new key](https://github.com/ava-labs/avalanchejs/blob/master/examples/platformvm/createKeypair.ts).

 ```js
 const privKey: string = "<YOUR-PRIVATE-KEY-HERE>";